 Texas Health Fort Worth Internal Medicine Residency Program Director

 Hilary F. Ryder, M.D., MS, FACP, FHM, is director of the Internal Medicine Residency Program at Texas Health Harris Methodist Hospital Forth Worth.
-She is professor of medicine at the TCU and UNTHSC School of Medicine in Fort Worth, Texas, and adjunct faculty of The University of North Texas Health Science Center at Fort Worth.
+She is professor of medicine at the Burnett School of Medicine at TCU in Fort Worth, Texas, and adjunct faculty of The University of North Texas Health Science Center at Fort Worth.
 She is board-certified in internal medicine and works clinically as a hospitalist.

 Dr. Ryder earned a bachelor’s degree in sociology from the University of Chicago.
 She worked as a geneticist before receiving her medical degree from Yale University School of Medicine.
 She completed her residency training at Dartmouth-Hitchcock, joining the Geisel School of Medicine faculty as a hospitalist.
 She earned a master’s of science through The Dartmouth Institute.
 Dr. Ryder served as the clerkship director of the core internal medicine clerkship at Geisel School of Medicine and associate program director and then program director of the Internal Medicine Residency Program at Dartmouth-Hitchcock Medical Center.
 She has served on committees with the Alliance for Academic Internal Medicine, Association of Program Directors in Internal Medicine and Clerkship Directors in Internal Medicine, and she completed a three-year term on the Clerkship Directors of Internal Medicine Council.
 She also has served as a committee member for the general internal medicine section of the Medical Knowledge Self-Assessment Program, and as a medical editor for SIMPLE, now Aquifer Internal Medicine, a cased-based third-year medical clerkship curriculum.